Icinga/icinga-kubernetes/doc/02-Installation.md

 A MySQL (≥5.5) or MariaDB (≥10.1) database is required to run Icinga Kubernetes.
-Please follow the steps listed for your target database, which guide you through setting up the database and user and importing the schema.
+Please follow the steps listed for your target database, which guide you through setting up the database and user, and importing the schema.

 ### Setting up a MySQL or MariaDB Database